 Because of federal lobbying laws, all official KU requests for meetings with the Kansas congressional delegation must be coordinated with Government Relations.
 Please contact Jack Cline at 202-434-4790 prior to requesting a meeting with Kansas members of the U.S. House or the U.S. Senate.

-At the state level, Lindsey Douglas, director of state relations, can assist you with official interactions with state policymakers.
+At the state level, Tim Caboni, vice chancellor for public affairs, can assist you with official interactions with state policymakers.

 - Try to keep letters and emails to one page.

 - Personal stories are always compelling, so if you have one that helps illustrate your point, share it with your audience.

 - An email with a PDF attachment is the quickest way to get your message seen by members of U.S. Congress.
 Please share this with Jack Cline prior to sending it to Washington.

 - Before you go in, think of a sentence or two to sum up your position.
 It’s a good way to get the ball rolling.

 - Explain an issue in everyday language.
 Don’t feel like you need to use technical jargon or abbreviations to impress your audience.

 - Be sure to talk about how your ideas will benefit KU, the state of Kansas, or the country as a whole.